 It is important for enterprises to identify and plan the entire testing lifecycle before the start of the actual development process.
-Doing this will help developers and testers understand the tasks, objectives and expected outcome from the project.
-One way of doing this is by identifying testing requirements right from project planning and requirements specification phase.
+Doing this will help developers and testers understand the tasks, objectives, and expected outcomes of the project.
+One way of doing this is by identifying testing requirements right from the project planning and requirements specification phase.

 2. Integrate Development & Project Management Process with Testing

 Another important step for getting started with Shift Left testing is to integrate all development, project management, and operations processes with testing.
 This will help understand where and at which stages testing should happen.
 It will also help identify the estimated time and effort to complete the testing cycle and avoid unnecessary and duplication of tasks in the process of implementing Shift Left testing.

 3. Define Quality Standards & Controls for All SDLC Stages